Organizational Structure

 - Co-ordination with other domestic and international supervisory authorities;

-Financial Markets Department
+Department of Financial Markets

 The primary responsibilities of the Office are: